siandav/lbg_incubation_delegates/Sprint_preparation/readme.md

 If you have trouble accessing Cloud Academy content, using the skills portfolio excel file or need help with any other resources during your incubation preparation week, please contact ***Lucy Wilkinson*** on Teams or email at lucy.wilkinson@qa.com

+ For questions on the Sprint 2 preparation materials - email Yobi at yobi.livingstone@qa.com or set up a teams call with him.

  ### Useful links suggested by Sian

 - cloud academy is accessed via https://app.qa.com/dashboard/